gbmhunter/MClide/README.rst

 Easy Including
 --------------

-Before writing code using Clide as a library, you only need to include the single header file called :code:`Clide-IncludeJustMe.hpp` which is found in :code:`./src/include/`.
+Before writing code using Clide as a library, you only need to include the single header file called :code:`Clide.hpp` which is found in :code:`api/`.

 Easy To Experiment With
 -----------------------